-Toronto – September 30, 2013 –The Writers’ Trust of Canada revealed this morning the finalists for two fiction prizes.
-The announcement was made at Ben McNally Books.
+Toronto – September 29, 2015 –The Writers’ Trust of Canada revealed this morning the finalists for two major prizes for excellence in Canadian fiction: the Rogers Writers’ Trust Fiction Prize and the Writers’ Trust/McClelland and Stewart Journey Prize.
+The announcement was made at Ben McNally Books in Toronto.

-The five finalists for the Rogers Writers’ Trust Fiction Prize, recognizing writers of the year’s best novel or short story collection, were announced by Jan Innes, vice president, government relations, Rogers Communications, along with writer and prize juror Alison Pick; the three finalists for the Writers’ Trust of Canada/McClelland & Stewart Journey Prize, recognizing new and developing writers for the best short story first published in a Canadian literary journal during the previous year, were announced by juror and past prize winner Miranda Hill.
+The five finalists for the Rogers Writers’ Trust Fiction Prize, recognizing writers of the year’s best novel or short story collection, were announced by Jan Innes, vice president, government relations, Rogers Communications, along with writer and prize juror Shani Mootoo.
+The three finalists for the Writers’ Trust/McClelland & Stewart Journey Prize, recognizing new and developing writers for the best short story first published in a Canadian literary journal during the previous year, were announced by writer and prize juror Anthony De Sa.

-Both prizes, along with four additional awards for a body of work, will be presented on November 20 at the Writers’ Trust Awards event in Toronto’s Glenn Gould Studio.
-Total prize money presented that night will amount to $114,000.
+Both prizes will be presented on November 3 at the Writers’ Trust Awards event in Toronto’s Glenn Gould Studio.

 Finalists for the Rogers Writers’ Trust Fiction Prize: